ejaycoleman/monitoring/README.md

 ## Deploy the containers
 1. If this project has been run before (and there are schema changes), run the following commands within the project directory: (otherwise continue to step 2)<br>
 `npm run stop` <br>
-`npm run clean` <br>
+`npm run clean`

 2. Run: <br>
 `npm run build` <br>
+`npm start`

 3. After running the first time, you should see errors like this:
 ![Prior Migrate](prior_migrate.png) <br>
-This is because the scheme has not been replicated in the database.
+This is because the schema has not been replicated in the database.
 To fix this, run: <br>
 `npm run migrate` <br>

 ## Create a user